Sanskritech-Smart-Solutions/.github/profile/README.md

 - Creating accessible tech solutions
 - Making a real impact on people's lives

-Check out our [careers page](https://sanskritech.org/careers) or reach out to us!

 ## 📫 Connect With Us

 - 🌐 [Website](https://swayamhealth.com/)
 - 📧 [Email](mailto:info@sanskritech.com)
 - 📱 [LinkedIn](https://linkedin.com/company/sanskritech)

+## ⚠️ Intellectual Property Notice

+**IMPORTANT DISCLAIMER**

+All repositories, code, designs, algorithms, and documentation in this GitHub organization are the exclusive intellectual property of Sanskritech Smart Solutions Pvt.
+Ltd. These materials are proprietary and confidential.

+**By accessing these repositories, you acknowledge that:**

+1. All content is protected by intellectual property laws and belongs solely to Sanskritech Smart Solutions Pvt.
+Ltd.

+2. No part of these repositories may be copied, reproduced, distributed, transmitted, displayed, published, or used in any form without prior written permission from Sanskritech Smart Solutions Pvt.
+Ltd.

+3. All developers and collaborators with access to these repositories are bound by confidentiality agreements they have signed with Sanskritech Smart Solutions Pvt.
+Ltd.

+4. Unauthorized disclosure, distribution, or use of these materials may result in legal action.

 ## 📜 License

-Our public repositories are licensed under appropriate open-source licenses.
+Our public repositories are licensed under proprietary licenses.
 Check individual repositories for specific license information.

 ---